Azure/login/README.md

       az account clear
 ```

-## Az CLI dependency
+## Azure CLI dependency

 Internally in this action, we use azure CLI and execute `az login` with the credentials provided through secrets.
-In order to validate the new az CLI releases for this action, [canary test workflow](.github/workflows/azure-login-canary.yml) is written which will execute the action on [az CLI's edge build](https://github.com/Azure/azure-cli#edge-builds) which will fail incase of any breaking change is being introduced in the new upcoming release.
+In order to validate the new Azure CLI releases for this action, [canary test workflow](.github/workflows/azure-login-canary.yml) is written which will execute the action on [Azure CLI's edge build](https://github.com/Azure/azure-cli#edge-builds) which will fail incase of any breaking change is being introduced in the new upcoming release.
 The test results can be posted on a slack or teams channel using the corresponding integrations.
 Incase of a failure, the concern will be raised to [azure-cli](https://github.com/Azure/azure-cli) for taking a necessary action and also the latest CLI installation will be postponed in [Runner VMs](https://github.com/actions/virtual-environments) as well for hosted runner to prevent the workflows failing due to the new CLI changes.

 ## Contributing